ldegen/agg/README.md

 __WARNING__: until the 1.0 release, We will probably change a few things in the CLI.
-We are trying hard to keep the existing options as they are, though.Command Line Interface
+We are trying hard to keep the existing options as they are, though.

 Usage:
 ```
-  agg [options]
+  agg [options] [csv file]
 ```

-CSV-Data is read from STDIN.
+If no `csv file` is given, CSV-Data is read from STDIN.
 JSON documents are written to STDOUT, unless the `-I` option is used, in which case the documents are directly uploaded into ElasticSearch.